 No matter what type of business you run, chances are that you have multiple support inboxes ([email protected], [email protected], [email protected], etc.).
 Now, managing multiple customer communications simultaneously on these inboxes can take a toll on your team’s efficiency.

-A dedicated helpdesk ticketing system works by combining multiple support inboxes in a shared inbox.
+A dedicated internal helpdesk ticketing system works by combining multiple support inboxes in a shared inbox.
 This means that all your incoming email communications are under the same roof and there is no need for your agents to switch between multiple screens.

 - Track Every Customer Issue From Start to Finish